omegaup/omegaup/frontend/www/docs/I-Want-to-Develop-in-omegaUp.md

 ## Design Decisions

 - **Encryption for everything**: All communication with omegaUp and its subsystems must be encrypted, both client-to-server and between components.
 This prevents cheating in contests (e.g., packet sniffing in a programming competition) and mitigates attacks like Firesheep.
-- **Facebook Connect / OAuth / OpenID**: We aim to minimize the number of passwords in the system.
-Using any identity federation system makes the internet a better place.
-Users should be able to link multiple identities (e.g., a student registered with `user@email.com` via OpenID should be able to confirm ownership of `a0001@school.mx` and merge both accounts).
-- **Component Decoupling**: Some _Frontend_ functionality will eventually migrate to _Arena_, so components must remain as independent as possible.
+- **OAuth & Identity Management**: We support federated authentication to minimize password use.
+Users can link multiple identities (e.g., a student’s school email with an external OpenID account).
 - **Programming Languages**:
   - Backend: Go/C
   - Frontend: PHP+MySQL
   - UX: Vue.js+TypeScript

-### Continue...
+### Next steps

 | Topic | Description |
 | ---------------------------- | ------------------------------------------------------------ |